 The author of Hebrews told his readers that they would have a difficult time understanding what he was going to say about Melchizedek.
 That was their symptom.
 Their “disease” was that they were “dull of hearing” or lazy when it came to in-depth study of the Word.
-They were not really interested in the deep, meaty things of scripture, but wanted warm, simple, comfortable, encouragement from scripture.
-Apparently, they did not want to study the Word but preferred to have someone else teach them.
+They were not interested in the meaty things of scripture, but wanted warm, simple, comfortable, encouragement from scripture.
+They did not want to seriously study the Word .
+They but preferred to have someone summarize the message of Scripture.
 They were on a diet of milk and not solid spiritual food.
-The Spirit called them spiritual babes.
-The Greek means spiritual preschoolers.
-They should have been able to teach others, but instead they had gone backwards spiritually.
+Therefore, the Spirit called them spiritual babes.
+The Greek means spiritual toddlers.
+They should have been able to teach others; but instead, they had gone backwards spiritually.
 Now they needed someone to teach them the basics all over again.
 It is a sad picture.
-The Holy Spirit makes it clear that a knowledge of the Word is one necessary mark of mature Christians.
+The Holy Spirit makes it clear that a knowledge of the Word is one necessary mark of mature Christians (1 John 2:12-14).
 So the author of Hebrews is concerned about them – very concerned.

 Their problem was revealed for all to see and for us to learn.
-They had no desire to grow beyond the basics of the faith, and as a result they did not even know the basic truths (Heb.
-5:12).
+They had no desire to grow beyond the basics of the faith.
+As a result, they did not even know the basic truths (Hebrews 5:12).
 Here are the basic truths Hebrews is talking about.

 Therefore leaving the elementary teaching about the Christ, let us press on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, of instruction about washings, and laying on of hands, and the resurrection of the dead, and eternal judgment.
 And this we shall do, if God permits.
-(NASB) Heb.
-6:1-3
+Hebrews 6:1-3 (NASB)

 They needed to be taught these again.
-This is a major reason to doubt they were for real.
-Consequently, the author of Hebrews gives them another warning – the third.
-Each warning (Heb.
-2:1-4; 3:7-4:13) has been stronger and darker.
+This is the major reason to doubt they were for real.
+Why did they go backward spiritually?
+The author of Hebrews gives them another warning – the third.
+Each warning (Hebrews 2:1-4; 3:7-4:13) has been stronger and darker.
 This warning is the strongest and darkest.
 The heart of the warning occurs in Hebrews 6:4-6.

-For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come . . .
-(NASB) Hebrews 6:4-5
+For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.
+Hebrews 6:4-6 (NASB)

 Four Key Greek Words